Plymouth Colony: Origin

 Plymouth Colony was founded by a group of Brownists (a sect of English Protestant dissenters) who came to be known as the Pilgrims.
 The core group (roughly 40 percent of the adults and 56 percent of the family groupings) were part of a congregation led in America by William Bradford and William Brewster.
-They began to feel the pressures of religious persecution while still in the English village of Scrooby, near East Retford, Nottinghamshire.
+They began to feel the pressures of religious persecution by the Church of England while still in the English village of Scrooby, near East Retford, Nottinghamshire.
 In 1607, Archbishop Tobias Matthew raided homes and imprisoned several members of the congregation.
 The congregation left England in 1608 and moved to the Netherlands, settling first in Amsterdam and then in Leiden.

-In Leiden, the congregation gained the freedom to worship as they chose, but Dutch society was unfamiliar to them.
+In Leiden, the congregation gained the freedom to worship as they chose, but Dutch society was foreign to them.
 Scrooby had been an agricultural community, whereas Leiden was a thriving industrial center, and they found the pace of life difficult.
 The community remained close-knit, but their children began adopting the Dutch language and customs, and some also entered the Dutch Army.
-They also were still not free from the persecutions of the English Crown.
-English authorities came to Leiden to arrest William Brewster in 1618 after he published comments highly critical of the King of England and the Anglican Church.
+They were also still harassed by the English Crown: English authorities came to Leiden to arrest William Brewster in 1618 after he published sharp criticism of the King of England and the Anglican Church.
 Brewster escaped arrest, but the events spurred the congregation to move farther from England.

 The congregation obtained a land patent from the Plymouth Company in June 1619.
-They had declined the opportunity to settle south of Cape Cod in New Netherland because of their desire to avoid the Dutch influence.
-This land patent allowed them to settle at the mouth of the Hudson River.
-They sought to finance their venture through the Merchant Adventurers, a group of businessmen who principally viewed the colony as a means of making a profit.
-Upon arriving in America, the Pilgrims began working to repay their debts.
+They had declined the opportunity to settle south of Cape Cod in New Netherland because of their desire to avoid Dutch influence.
+The Plymouth land patent allowed them to settle at the mouth of the Hudson River.
+They obtained financial backing through the Merchant Adventurers, a group of businessmen who sought to profit from the colony once the Pilgrims began working to repay their debts.
 (Note: The debts were paid off by working 6 days a week for the sponsors.
 It was not paid off until 1648 because of hardships experienced during the early years of the settlement, as well as corruption and mismanagement by their representatives.)

-Using the financing secured from the Merchant Adventurers, the Colonists bought provisions and obtained passage on the Mayflower and the Speedwell.
-They had intended to leave early in 1620, but they were delayed several months due to difficulties in dealing with the Merchant Adventurers, including several changes in plans for the voyage and financing.
+With the funds secured from the Merchant Adventurers, the Colonists bought provisions and obtained passage on the Mayflower and the Speedwell.
+They had intended to leave early in 1620, but they were delayed several months by complications with the Merchant Adventurers, including several changes in plans for the voyage and financing.
 The congregation and the other colonists finally boarded the Speedwell in July 1620 in the Dutch port of Delfshaven.